pnhogan/speciesfilegroup.github.io/_posts/2023-08-01-ecn-mgmt-workshop.md

 How do you move large collections across the country?
 We were lucky enough to attend the Entomological Collections Network 5th Entomology Collections Management Workshop held at the Cleveland Museum of Natural History where some of these questions were answered.
 Three jam-packed days of entomological information headed by David Furth and Floyd Shockley, former and current collections managers respectively, at the Smithsonian National Museum of Natural History, attempted to bring natural history pupils such as ourselves to the forefront of museum curation by sharing their combined decades of experience.
+Upwards of 50 participants hailing from across the globe and with similarly diverse backgrounds were given the option of attending the workshop either in-person or virtually.
 During these three days, we covered a wide variety of subjects which we hope to cover in this blog post.
 In brief, the main ideas of the workshop can be summarized through preparation, standardization, evaluation, and digitization.
 While many in-depth ideas and practices were shared with students, the aforementioned themes were widely used.
 Below we try to summarize these main points.